Qwintal/Pokemon_pokedex/README.md

    ```

 ## Future Updates
-1. Add up-to-date Pokémon (latest generations & forms).
+- Add up-to-date Pokémon (latest generations & forms).
-2. Introduce radar charts for base stats.
-3. Improve the comparison page with more visuals.
-4. Make the insights page more professional and interactive.
-5. Enhance advanced search with more filters.
-6. Remove/restructure the “View All” page.
-7. Add a Team Builder page to analyze team weaknesses and suggest improvements.
+- Add a Team Builder page to analyze team weaknesses and suggest improvements.

+## What I Learned
+- How to deploy a Python web app with Streamlit.
+- How to clean, manage, and process structured datasets.
+- How to create interactive visualizations with Matplotlib & Seaborn.
+- How to design an end-to-end project (from data to deployment).

 ## Inspiration & References
 [Click Here](https://pokemondb.net/)

-## What I Learned
-- How to deploy a Python web app with Streamlit.\
-- How to clean, manage, and process structured datasets.\
-- How to create interactive visualizations with Matplotlib & Seaborn.\
-- How to design an end-to-end project (from data to deployment).